 Bullying has become a high priority problem for many schools.
 Across the country, most states have passed laws that prohibit bullying and harassment because of the hostile and discriminatory environment that they create.
 Students who are targeted by bullying suffer educational discrimination as well as a host of internalizing and externalizing problems.
-Likewise, the effects on bullies and bystanders are not to be dismissed.
+Likewise, the effects on perpetrators of bullying and bystanders are not to be dismissed.
 This webinar will take participants through basic and mid-level information on bullying that will provoke critical thinking about how we have traditionally sought to prevent and respond to this problem.
 It will consider how context shapes behaviors and how we as adults in the school environment can influence context.
 Finally, this webinar will look at ways to respond to bullying that avoid the traditional “investigate, interrogate, blame, and punish” strategy.
 The intended audience for this workshop includes social workers, counselors, psychologists, and nurses (Continuing Education – 3 hours).
 The cost for this webinar is $59.00.

 In this 1-day workshop participants will learn how to establish and sustain comprehensive school safety efforts that attend to both physical and psychological safety.
 The workshop addresses critical components needed to develop, exercise, and evaluate safety and crisis teams and plans and conduct building vulnerability assessments.
 The model also integrates school personnel and community provider roles in providing school-based crisis preparedness and response activities.
 Additional topics addressed also include media/social media, communication, reunification, students with special needs, culture, and memorials.
 After this workshop, participants will be better prepared to improve their school’s climate, student resilience, and crisis response capabilities of school personnel.
 With updated research and strategies, this workshop makes a clear connection between ongoing crisis prevention, mitigation, protection and response.